 Skip to main content

-Create a Zone
+What is a Zone

 This is an example of how to create a zone.
+This will create two Node Groups in AWS "default" and "myspot".

 It is a good practice to manage zones using GitOps methodology, similar to how applications are deployed.
 For better organization, consider creating a dedicated git repository and ArgoCD project specifically for zones.

-Git repository with the zone manifest.
+Git repository with the zone manifest or create zone using kubectl.

 # Example zone